 Although bottled water can also contain contaminants like pesticides, it is probably safer to drink than tap water in countries known to have sanitation problems.
 Exercise caution, however.
 Sometimes "sealed" bottles can be faked with a drop of glue by unscrupulous vendors.
 Anything carbonated is a safer bet, as the carbonation indicates the drink has been sealed from the factory.
 Steaming hot water such as hot tea should be OK for drinking.
 Juice from concentrate could be dangerous.

 Drinking water from the tap can be a bad idea, but so is showering if you allow it to enter your mouth.
 The same goes for brushing your teeth, so get it from the bottle instead.

-Skip the ice as well, because this is typically made from the municipal supply.
+Skip the ice as well, because this is typically made from the municipal water supply.

 Well, Well, Well